More about The TJX Companies, Inc.

 Price projections:

-TJX's price projections have been revised higher over time, reflecting increased confidence in the company's future potential.
-This steady upward trend suggests analysts expect TJX to continue its positive trajectory.
+TJX's price projections have been gradually revised upward, reflecting increased confidence in the company's future performance.
+This trend suggests analysts expect TJX to achieve greater success in the coming periods.

 Insider Transactions: